 Staff and students are able to access an array of additional learning resources from the library and AO1 staff are on duty on different days during the lunch time in order to support girls with their work, either in the library or in AO1.
 In addition, the staff are supported by a team of Year 11 volunteers who provide one to one advice to help younger students.
 The library itself is managed by Ms. Anna Harris.
 Careers Advice and Guidance, managed by Mrs. Heather Longford, works closely with the AO1 team to provide appropriate guidance at the most appropriate time.

 Staff working in AO1 include Mrs. Helen Earnshaw, a specialist in working with young people with specific learning difficulties, and Mrs. Patricia Simister also a specialist in working with children with specific learning difficulties and a trained Learning Mentor.

 The centre has expanded to support young people with a whole range of issues within the school including providing social and emotional assistance for individuals, EAL support and advice and guidance for girls who are looking to gain top GCSE grades.

 Due to its popularity, In September 2012 the Centre was relocated to a larger zone in order to accommodate and provide for more young people.
 This has allowed for the expansion of very successful projects including the Peer Mediation scheme with appropriately trained Year 10 students offering a friendly ear to new Year 7 students who may be experiencing transition difficulties; also Year 10 and Year 12 academic support assistants who provide any young person by offering help with their studies.

-Complementing the centre's work are two members of the Excellence Cluster; Jo Dale, who attends one day a week and works with students as a Learning Mentor and Paula Jessop, a trained Counsellor, who also attends one day a week.
+Complementing the centre's work are two members of the Excellence Cluster; a Learning Mentor who attends one day a week and works with students and Karen Allen, a trained Counsellor, who also attends one day a week.